 We will work as a team with you to achieve viral suppression.
 Here’s what you need to do to be a successful Nexus client:

-- Participate in the AIDS Drug Assistance Program (ADAP).
+- Participate in the Virginia Medication Assistance Program (VA MAP).

 - Enroll in a Health Coverage Plan based on your eligibility.